Skip to Content

 Instructions

-1. Soak your sausage skins as per the instructions and rinse off any salt.
+1. Soak the sausage skins as per the instructions on the packet and rinse off any salt.

-4. Mix the herbs spices and bread crumbs into the minced meat.
+3. Mix the herbs, spices and dried breadcrumbs into the minced meat.

-5. Fry off a small pattie of sausage meat to test the seasoning and increase if you wish.
+4. Fry off a small piece of sausage meat to test the seasoning and tweak it to your liking.

-6. Feed the sausage casings onto the sausage filling attachment on to your mixer.
-It is ok to make childish jokes at this point!
+5. Feed the sausage casings onto the sausage filling attachment for your grinder.
+It is OK (obligatory) to make childish jokes at this point!

 Notes